alliance-genome/agr_archive_initial_prototype/README.md

 ### Indexer

-- ES\_AWS Used to control wether or not SSL will be used on the connection to ES_HOST.
+- ES\_AWS controls whether or not SSL will be used on the connection to ES_HOST.
-- ES\_HOST Used to point the flask server to the running Elastic Search instance.
+- ES\_HOST points the flask server to the running ElasticSearch instance.
-- ES\_INDEX Used to indicate which index the flask server will be using to get its data.
+- ES\_INDEX indicates which index the flask server will be using to get its data.

 ```bash
 	(agr) agr> cd indexer